Juicing Journal – The First 10 Days

 My wife also mentioned that she didn’t feel hungry even if it was close to lunchtime so yes drinking juice before meals can help suppress appetite which is good if you’re looking to lose excess weight.

 If you find the flavour of celery or beets too strong, add more Apple.

 With a centrifugal juicer you’d have to drink it as soon as possible because you’ll notice that the juice that comes out is frothy.
-This means that oxygen has been dissolved into the juice which speeds up the spoiling process.

 - 3 – Mustard Leaves

 This yielded roughly 12 to 13 ounces using a blender.